Verdi Sheet Music

 Giuseppe served in the choir at the local church and acted as an altar boy whilst taking organ lessons.
 On the death of the church organist, Verdi became the paid organist at the age of just seven!

-Between 1843 and 1849 Verdi worked very hard producing an amazing two operas a year.
+Between 1843 and 1849 Verdi worked very hard producing an astounding two operas a year.
 As expected the first ones being better than the latter.

 Verdi had a distinct rivalry with Richard Wagner who was born in the same year.
 Their music differed strongly and each didn’t quite understand the others.
 On the death of Wagner, it was however obvious from this quote that Verdi admired his rival: